TECVAYLI Dailymed

 Risk Summary

 Based on the mechanism of action, TECVAYLI may cause fetal harm when administered to a pregnant woman [see Clinical Pharmacology (12.1)] .
-There are no available data on the use of TECVAYLI in pregnant women.
+There are no available data on the use of TECVAYLI in pregnant women to evaluate for a drug associated risk.
 No animal reproductive or developmental toxicity studies have been conducted with TECVAYLI.
 Teculamab-cqyv causes T-cell activation and cytokine release; immune activation may compromise pregnancy maintenance.
 Human immunoglobulin G (IgG) is known to cross the placenta; therefore, teculamab-cqyv has the potential to be transmitted from the mother to the developing fetus.
 Advise women of the potential risk to the fetus.

 TECVAYLI is associated with hypogammaglobulinemia, therefore, assessment of immunoglobulin levels in newborns of mothers treated with TECVAYLI should be considered.